Yung Lean: Personal life

 Outside of music, Håstad is writing a screenplay about a "strange gangster drama" and a rock opera about John Ausonius, a Swedish serial killer.
 Håstad has aspirations to become an actor.

 Håstad has several hobbies, including reading, ceramics, painting, writing and playing piano.
 Håstad began painting following his release from a mental health hospital as a way to relax.
 In a 2019 interview, Håstad told Kaleidoscope magazine that he has bipolar disorder.
 He was diagnosed with it in 2017 and takes medication for his condition.

 Hospitalization

 While recording his second studio album Warlord, Håstad lived in Miami Beach, Florida, US.
-During this time, Håstad became addicted to Xanax, lean and cocaine.
+During this time, Håstad became addicted to Xanax, lean, and cocaine.
 On 7 April 2015, Håstad overdosed and was hospitalized in Mount Sinai Medical Center & Miami Heart Institute.
 Håstad's overdose and subsequent hospitalization coincided with the death of his manager and close personal friend, Barron Machat.
 After the incident, Håstad moved back to Sweden to live with his family.

+At the same time, Håstad's father was flying to visit Håstad in the hospital, where he stayed for four days.
+Håstad says he didn't recognize him at first, but they returned to Sweden together.
+For about two months, Håstad's father tended to him while he recovered in the countryside, in relative isolation, before moving back into his parents' residence in Stockholm.

 Recognition

-Håstad has been credited for being a pioneer in the emo rap, cloud rap, and soundcloud rap genres.
+Håstad has been credited for being a pioneer in the emo rap, cloud rap, and SoundCloud rap genres.

 In 2019, Yung Lean was awarded the Bram Stoker Medal of Cultural Achievement by the University Philosophical Society at Trinity College, Dublin.